You are here

 - If the program and degree information appears to be from a previous program for which you are no longer interested, follow the same procedures listed directly above.

 - If you are working on two programs in a joint program, information for both should appear.
 If not, provide the information in the text box that you are also seeking the missing degree/program.

-Make sure that you complete the text box, if degree information needs to be changed.
+Make sure that you complete the supplemental data described above, if degree information that is presented needs to be changed.